universidad-zaragoza/PACS/README.md

 The directory `code_examples` contains many of the small C++ programs and fragments from the slides.

-To compile them, you can use `cmake`.
+To compile them on linux or mac OS, you can use `cmake`.
 For example:

 ```bash
 mkdir build-release